mluyo3414/katacoda-scenarios/1-installing-jenkins-using-helm/intro.md

 ## Why do we need Helm?

-**Usually applications in K8s are composed of deployments, services, secrets, persistent volumes, etc. These are configured using one or multiple YAML files ([i.e deploying mySQL without Helm](https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/)).**
+**Usually applications in K8s are composed of deployments, services, secrets, persistent volumes, roles, roleBindings etc. These are configured using one or multiple YAML files ([i.e deploying mySQL without Helm](https://kubernetes.io/docs/tasks/run-application/run-single-instance-stateful-application/)).**

 **Managing applications using YAML files can be complicated, that is why one of Helm's primary objectives is to provide a level of abstraction on top of these resources to facilitate the application lifecycle (installation, deployment in multiple environments, upgrade, rollback, etc).
 In our case, we will manage Jenkins and its k8s components (statefulSet and service) with Helm.**